There is currently no one standard treatment for autism spectrum disorder (ASD).

 But there are many ways to help minimize the symptoms and maximize abilities.
 People who have ASD have the best chance of using all of their abilities and skills if they receive appropriate therapies and interventions.

 The most effective therapies and interventions are often different for each person.
-However, most people with ASD respond best to highly structured and specialized programs.1 In some cases, treatment can help people with autism to function at near-normal levels.
+However, most people with ASD respond best to highly structured and specialized programs.1 In some cases, treatment can greatly reduce symptoms and help people with autism with daily activities.

 Research shows that early diagnosis and interventions, such as during preschool or before, are more likely to have major positive effects on symptoms and later skills.
 Read more about early interventions for autism.